-Phase 1: Prototype.
-The prototype phase consists of building a test unit that is capable of counting and classifying vehicles on the road.
-As of July 2019, work is underway on this phase.
-Phase 2: Test and Refinement.
-The research team learned from developing AI Count 100 that a counting system needs to deal with many weather and traffic conditions.
-Therefore, the research team will invest heavily in this phase and subject the proposed innovation to a rigorous testing and refinement process.
-Phase 3: Production Unit.
-The production unit phase will concentrate on building a production version.
-Product Pay-Off Potential Safety.
-While the research team is not able to find comprehensive statistics on incidents of injuries related to traffic data collecting, there are some examples worth mentioning.
-The Connecticut DOT had a close call when one of its staff felt a car brush his jacket while installing a road tube.
-In Texas, a road worker was killed during data collection.
-After that, the use of road tubes was banned in that county.
-All states take safety very seriously and want an alternative solution to the road tube to remove their workers from the risks of intrusive data collection.
-This innovation will help these states to accomplish this high-priority goal.
-Labor-intensive work can introduce repetitive motion injury.
-Because of the constant kneeling in the road and the force at which a worker is required to hammer, workers can develop joint issues and repetitive motion injuries.
-Because of this risk, it is becoming more and more difficult for states to find workers willing to perform the task.
+Product Pay-Off Potential Safety: All states take safety very seriously and want an alternative solution to the road tube to remove their workers from the risks of intrusive data collection.
+This innovation will no longer require the need to put workers in harm's way.
+Labor-intensive work can introduce repetitive motion injury: The constant kneeling, repetitive motion, and force at which a worker is required to hammer causes stress on joints and muscles, which may lead to later joint pain and muscle-related injuries.
+Due to this risk, it is becoming more difficult for states to find workers willing to perform this task.
 With this innovation, there is no labor-intensive work involved.
-There is no heavy lifting, nailing, or kneeling required.
-Productivity gain.
-Installation time will be shortened and have a positive impact on workers' productivity.
-In addition to labor savings, there will be savings from not having to purchase and inventory nails, tape, and tubes.
-Count accuracy.
-Traditional traffic technologies accuracy will suffer when a trailer is attached to a vehicle and when a vehicle slows down due to traffic conditions such as heavy congestion.
-This innovation utilizes the same technologies used in AI Count to handle these conditions, resulting in higher count accuracy.
-Classification accuracy.
-Road tube counts use the measurement between wheels to determine vehicle classes.
-As a result, road tubes do not always provide accurate classifications.
-This device utilizes AI to classify vehicles and is expected to achieve higher than 95% on classification accuracy.
-Product Transfer Once the production unit is ready, an industry leader in traffic count monitoring device vendor will promote and sale the product through exiting sale channels.
-A REAL-TIME, PROACTIVE INTERSECTION SAFETY MONITORING AND VISUALIZATION SYSTEM BASED ON RADAR SENSOR DATA NCHRP-IDEA Project 217 Zhixia (Richard) Li [Tel.: (502) 852-2307, Fax: (502) 852-8851, Email: richard.li@louisville] University of Louisville, Louisville, Kentucky IDEA Concept and Product Enabled by placing temporary or permanent radar sensors near the intersection, which can track the trajectories of all vehicles and pedestrians that use the intersection, the concept of this project is to develop an Intersection Proactive Safety Visualization (IPSV) system to monitor intersection safety in real time and visualize the spatial distribution, frequency, severity, and types of all near misses that have happened at the intersection.
+Productivity gain: Installation time will be shortened dramatically.
+Rather than the typical setup time of 15 to 20 minutes, it will only take a few minutes to mount and turn the device on.
+Based on the feedback from current workers who have utilized both systems, productivity has increased a reported 25% to 35%.
+Material costs: For each data collection, the estimated additional material cost of \$25 for nails, tape, and tubes can eliminated with this product.
+Count and classification accuracy: Though the cost of this device is not as low as anticipated, the accuracy of counting and classification it provides outweighs the additional cost.
+Product Transfer Once the production unit is ready, Leetron will promote and sell the product through existing sales channels.
+New York State DOT is committed to pre-order units, and many other vendors are committed to evaluate this new device.
+Based on projections from the manager of the Traffic Monitoring Division, FHWA, this device should have sales projected in the thousands.
+A REAL-TIME, PROACTIVE INTERSECTION SAFETY MONITORING AND VISUALIZATION SYSTEM BASED ON RADAR SENSOR DATA NCHRP-IDEA Project 217 Zhixia (Richard) Li [Tel.: (502) 852-2307, Fax: (502) 852-8851, Email: richard.li@louisville] University of Louisville, Louisville, Kentucky IDEA Concept and Product Enabled by placing temporary or permanent radar sensors near the intersection, which can track the trajectories of all vehicles and pedestrians using the intersection, the concept of this project is to develop an intersection proactive safety visualization (IPSV) system to monitor intersection safety in real time and visualize the spatial distribution, frequency, severity, and types of all near misses that have happened at the intersection.
 Traffic engineers can use this visualization approach to identify the potential intersection safety problems.
 This innovation addresses the U.S. DOT's high priority need by targeting the areas of highway safety and vulnerable users such as pedestrians.
-Using this approach, the traffic conflicts and their magnitudes that will be visualized in the proposed system are actually true representations of the intersection safety issues, because the traffic conflicts do not miss any safety problems or near misses that have happened at or near the intersection, even including all crashes.
+Using this approach, the traffic conflicts and their magnitudes that will be visualized in the proposed system are actually true representations of the intersection safety issues, because the traffic conflicts do not miss any safety problems or near misses that have happened at or near the intersection, even including all types of traffic conflicts.
 Figure 1 illustrates six different types of traffic conflicts that will be identified by IPSV.